benjcunningham/benjcunningham.github.io/_posts/2019-04-01-one-year-using-pytorch.md

 before.

 Another concept PyTorch has helped me appreciate more is shaping tensors.
-I had used NumPy quite a bit before, but usually only delt with 1D and 2D arrays using obvious transformations.
+I had used NumPy quite a bit before, but usually only dealt with 1D and 2D arrays using obvious transformations.
 As I grew my general understanding of PyTorch and wanted to implement more adventurous modules, I found myself spending more time thinking about the shape of tensors at each stage in a computation graph.